 Go here for my post on David Bohm’s insights about cultivating dialogue between defensive people.

-Go here for my six part blog series on reducing the costs of tragic conflict.
+Go here for my four part blog series on reducing the costs of tragic conflict.

 Go here for my thoughts on Trump and alternative facts.